 The grant has three aims.
 The first two are developing a theory about privacy and the last one is developing practical software to instantiate this.
 This last aim, of course, is a key point of the RFA we are responding to.
 We would also like to point out that while there's only a single aim devoted to software development, the work is not really commensurate with this, so we would estimate that at least half of the work, if not more, in the grant would be devoted to practical software development.

-* 2 - Penalized for fast Nat.
-Meth. publication
+* 2 – Regarding the 2016 Nature Methods Publication

+We wish to point out that while we completely concur with the referees that the published Nature Method paper has a lot of the work that we plan in the grant.
+We would like to make it clear that we did not anticipate at all when we were writing the grant, we would so quickly finish the work and have it immediately come out in publication.
 We would like to make the point that the Nature Methods paper was published exceedingly fast.
-We didn't send it to another journal.
 We just got one set of referees reports and then it was in.
 This is very lucky for a paper in a highly ranked journal and we believe is a mark of the quality and innovation in our approach.
 However, this caught us a bit off guard with respect to the grant.
-We were straightforward in declaring that the paper was in press when sending in the update for the grant.
-But we feel we are, in a sense, being penalized for having a successful paper that went through the publication process very quickly.
+We agree that this in a sense was miss-fortunate for the grant, but this wasn't anticipated and we were very straight forward in declaring the publication to grants in our update.
+We think that our Nature Methods is a solid proof of how well our approach to developing the formalism is perceived.
+We believe this justifies better our need to be funded for continuing our work on genomic privacy.
+We also would like to emphasize that there are several extensions to the work that were not explored in our paper, which we are proposing to accomplish in the context of the grant.
+These are listed below.

-* 3 - $145 K/yr to cover the software
+* 3 - $145 K/yr to cover the software & some theory extensions

-As we've pointed out above, the published paper is the formalism but there's no practical software.
+As we've pointed out above, the published paper is the formalism but there's no practical software for comprehensive analysis and protection of genomic datasets from breaches on privacy.
 Given this, we believe we could accomplish the remaining work in the grant, the software development, with a budget of a little more than half what we asked for, spread over 3 years -- ie $145 K/yr direct cost.
+We will also extend some of the theoretical considerations further to incorporate the points that are raised in reviewers’ comments.

+* 4 Need to Extend Formalism to Precisely Specify How Phenotypic Data can be Anonymized to Mitigate Linking Attacks